linguae

 Linguae - a site for language and culture

-I am a Hong Kong-based teacher and researcher and have started this site to bring together links to other sites I find particularly interesting and to make available materials I have produced myself for use at Baptist Lui Ming Choi Secondary School and elsewhere.
-There are also details of the activities of the Hong Kong Anthropological Society and the Circulus Latinus Honcongensis as well as a list of my own publications and current projects.
-Fuller information on the contents are provided on the site map.
-The main emphasis at the moment is on Latin and modern European languages (including English) but I am planning to expand the sections on Nepali.
-Material on Chinese will be placed on a companion site (chineselanguages.weebly.com) which is in a preliminary stage at the moment.
-I would be happy to receive suggestions and comments for both sites on the form at the bottom of the page.
+I am a Hong Kong-based teacher and reasearcher and have started this site to bring together links to other sites I find particularly interesting and to make available materials I have produced myself for use at Baptist Lui Ming Choi Secondary School and elsewhere.
+Fuller details of the contents are provided on the site map.
+The main emphasis at the moment is on Latin and modern European languages (including English) but I am planning to expand the sections on Nepali and develop one on Chinese later on.
+I would be happy to receive suggestions and comments on the form at the bottom of the page.

 The picture at the head of each page is a relief produced around 1770 by French sculptor Clodion (1738-1814) and now in the Louvre in Paris, showing the woodland god Pan in pursuit of the nymph Syrinx.
 She appealed to her river god father who turned her into a clump of reeds, which Pan then cut and made into the pan pipes, or syrinx.
 The Greek myth is retold in Latin verse in Ovid's Metamorphoses and a simplified version for beginners can be read in Latin via Ovid.
 The whole story is illustrated in a Powerpoint downloadable from the Latin & Greek page on this site.